gardrek/VVpet/README.md

 ---
 `led(on)`

 If `on` is given, turns the LED on for true and off for false.
-If not, returns whether the LED is on.
+Either way, returns whether the LED is on.